Chinese immigrant who bought Eastside home with laundered money pleads guilty to EB-5 visa fraud

 While this specific type of prosecution is rare, there has been no shortage of problems with the EB-5 immigration program, both locally and around the country.
 Just last week, local developer Lobsang Dargey pleaded guilty after defrauding hundreds of EB-5 investors from China.

 In June, another Seattle developer, Henry Liebman, was fined $1.24 million for improperly using unlicensed brokers to steer EB-5 investors his way.
-And in April, a Bellevue immigration attorney was fined $278,000 in a similar EB-5 case.
+And in April, a Bellevue immigration lawyer got a $278,000 fine in a similar EB-5 case.

 Washington is home to the fifth-most EB-5 investors from overseas, with more than 800 investors and family members living in the state, according to a new federal report.